 - Old Post Office: A £9m home for art and design in one of the city centre’s most iconic buildings, the former Head Post Office.

 - Advanced Wellbeing Research Centre: A £14m investment to create the most advanced research and development centre for physical activity in the world.

-Over the next few years we're investing £220m in our campuses – from completely new buildings for business, social sciences and humanities to green spaces and refurbishing your unique Students' Union building, The HUBS.
+Over the next few years we're investing a further £220m.
+It will fund completely new buildings for business, social sciences and humanities to green spaces, and refurbish your unique Students' Union building, The HUBS.